KigoJomo/OOP_Lab/README.md

 ## Author

-This repository is maintained by [KigoJomo](https://github.com/KigoJomo).
+This repository is maintained by [Jomo Kigo](https://github.com/KigoJomo).

 ## License